 Sexual assault reporting procedure

-If you choose to report the sexual offence, a police officer will start by taking your details.
+If you choose to report the rape or sexual assault, a police officer will start by taking your details.

 If the attack occurred recently the police will arrange for you to have a medical examination.
 This is to make sure that you receive the necessary medical attention, but also to collect any physical evidence.
 They will also give you information about your rights and support services.

 Once you feel ready, the police will continue to take a statement from you.
 This is different from what you told police if you called them at the time of the assault.
 This formal statement will be used as the main piece of evidence if the case goes to trial (court).
 This means your statement is not confidential.
 However, all your personal information, such as your name and address, will not be included in the statement.

 You have a right to have either a female or a male police officer take your statement.
 You may feel embarrassed or find it difficult, but try to tell them as much information as you can.
 If you cannot remember certain details, tell them that you cannot remember.
 You will be asked if you have washed or not since the assault.
 Also, let them know whether you drank any alcohol or took any recreational drugs before the assault.